MontgomeryLab/tinyRNA/README.md

 ```

 ### Running Individual Steps
-The process for running individual steps differs depending on whether the step is an tinyRNA Python component, or a CWL wrapped third party tool.
+The process for running individual steps differs depending on whether the step is a tinyRNA Python component, or a CWL wrapped third party tool.

-The following steps are Python components.
-Their corresponding commands may be invoked at the command line:
+The following steps are Python components that can be run from the command line within the tinyRNA conda environment:
 ##### Create Workflow
 ```
 tiny-config -i CONFIG